-Is The PAYGO Rule Fiscally Responsible?by Kevin
+Is The PAYGO Rule Fiscally Responsible?

 On Thursday, the US Senate voted to restore pay go rules on a party line vote.
 President Obama praised the restoration of the PAYGO rule.
 Obama supporter Andrew Sullivan used the vote as a club to attack Republicans.
 Republicans opposed the restoration of pay go calling it a backdoor attempt to raise taxes.
 However, the PAYGO rule is at best a dual edged sword.
 While PAYGO is an excellent for controlling and limiting deficit spending, it does very little to limit the size and growth of the Federal government.

 The PAYGO or “pay as you go” rule simply calls for any increase of mandatory spending or reduction in revenue (ie. taxes) must be offset by decreases in discretionary spending or increases in revenue (taxes).
 Mandatory spending is things like Medicaid, Medicare, Social Security, pay for Federal employees, paying debt, and other welfare programs such as Food Stamps and Veterans benefits.
 Mandatory spending is nearly 60% of the Federal budget.
 Discretionary spending is everything that Congress has to pass legislation to authorize.

 The PAYGO rule requires spending to be budget neutral and budgets to be balanced.
 This is generally a good thing since it does not require increasing debt which has to be paid back by taxpayers.
 It requires that if government cannot pay for programs it appropriates, either taxes must be raised or programs and spending be cut.
 It also forces Congress to prioritize which programs are important them and can lead to much needed reforms in the Federal government which reduces its cost to taxpayers and ultimately the power it wields.
 In a Congress where the majority of members put limited government and the interests of taxpayers first, PAYGO can be a very important tool in the rollback of the Federal government.